 Her third monograph, tentatively titled Propaganda, Cult, Scholarship: The Response to Byzantine Artifacts in Venice, is far advanced.
 In this project, Professor Krause investigates the history of the reception of Byzantine religious artifacts in Venice from the late Middle Ages to about 1800.

-Karin Krause’s research has been supported by the German Research Community (DFG), the Max Planck Society, Dumbarton Oaks, the Gerda Henkel Foundation, the German Academic Exchange Service (DAAD), and others.
+Her research has been supported by the German Research Community (DFG), the Max Planck Society, the Dumbarton Oaks Research Library and Collection of Harvard University, the Gerda Henkel Foundation, and the Hellenic Republic, among other entities.

 The Veneration of Icons in Byzantium – Art and Ritual in Byzantium – The Holy Land in the Middle Ages – Illuminating the Bible in Byzantium – The Cult of Relics in Byzantium and beyond – Between East and West: Venice in the Premodern Period – Byzantium: Art, Religion, Culture – Journeys Real and Virtual: Travel in the Premodern Mediterranean (co-taught with Niall Atkinson) – Byzantine Art: Iconography – Introduction to Byzantine Art – Christian Iconography